 Wetherington is a unique residential community that encompasses 350 acres of natural rolling hills, indigenous hardwoods and gently flowing creeks.
 The natural beauty of this land combined with an Arthur Hills golf course, clubhouse and swim and tennis facility will establish Wetherington as one of Cincinnati's premier country club communities.

-Great care has been taken in the planning, design and construction phases of the community to ensure that Wetherington's natural beauty is retained for years to come.
+Great care has been taken in the planning, design and construction phases of the community to ensure that Wetherington’ s natural beauty is retained for years to come.
 To this end, is paramount that the housing designs and construction process are closely monitored so as to make the homes in Wetherington as special and aesthetically pleasing as the land itself.

-TM Coal,y Clu Toar'11Colla-

 DESIGN REVIEW PROCESS